jaepass/commercejs-react-functional/README.md

 ]
 ```

-With that product data you will be able to use the various product properties such as `product.name` to render
+With the product data you will be able to use the various product properties such as `product.name` to render
 a product detail component, which you'll get to in the next section.
-Now let's first add the empty `<ProductsList
+Now add the empty `<ProductsList
 />` component to your render function:

 ```jsx